-COUF COURSE OBJECTIVES CS01: To make students understand the basics of cost.
-CS02: To familiarize students with different elements of Cost.
-CS03: To give students basic understanding about Materials/Labour/Overheads.
-CS04: To familiarize students on cost control techniques.
-CS05: To build interface between costing in class room and in the industries.
-COUR SE OUTCOMES C01: Students will be able to understand the various types of Costs.
-C02: Students will be able to understand the significance of various cost elements.
-C03: Students will be able to prepare Quotations.
-C04: Students will be able to understand the significance of inventory management.
-C05: Students will be able to apply decision making skills.
+- To make students understand the basics of cost. - To familiarize students with different elements of Cost. - To give students basic understanding about Materials/Labour/Overheads. - To familiarize students on cost control techniques. - To build interface between costing in class room and in the industries.

+CO1: Be able to understand the various types of costs.

+CO2: Understand the significance of various costing methods.

+CO3: Show ability to prepare quotations.

+CO4: Understand the significance of inventory management.

+CO5: Demonstrate effective decision making skills.